Navid200/xDrip/docs/Silent-alert.md

 ---

 When an alert triggers, a log is created including the alert title and the time it triggered.
-If the alert triggers and you can see the log but cannot hear it, and the above list does not explain the behavior, take a snapshot of the log to include with your request for help.
+If the alert triggers and you can see the log but cannot hear it, and the above list does not explain the behavior, take a screenhot of the log to include with your request for help.